-- Coordinating with division directors to get results and eligibility proof submitted to the Eligibility Director for verification. - Either personally, or with the assistance of a referee, create fair draws for the singles and team competitions. - Recruit any volunteers needed to assist with organizing and running the competition (reach out to division directors within the region). - Advertise the event to attract spectators and seek media coverage. - Organize an awards and trophy presentation at the regional championship (NCTTA will ship trophies prior to competition). - Submit competition results immediately after the competition to facilitate nationals qualification process. - Assist with lodging and meals for participants.
+- Coordinating with division directors to get results (results@nctta.org) and eligibility proof submitted to the Eligibility Director (registrar@nctta.org) for verification.. - Either personally, or with the assistance of a referee, create fair draws for the singles and team competitions. - Recruit any volunteers needed to assist with organizing and running the competition (reach out to division directors within the region). - Advertise the event to attract spectators and seek media coverage. - Organize an awards and trophy presentation at the regional championship (NCTTA will ship trophies prior to competition). - Submit competition results immediately after the competition to facilitate nationals' qualification process. - Assist with lodging and meals for participants.